farazfp/loom/content/Observations/On the inherent imperfection of translation, particularly poetry.md

 > Now shades arise, with fury bright, their forms from verses spun,
 > His heart sinks down in endless fall, his nightmare just begun.
 > Past poets cry, their anger strong, their voices raw and dire,
-> "You hacked our craft, our poem wronged, rhymes set ablaze with fire!"
+> "You hacked our craft, our poems wronged, rhymes set ablaze with fire!"
 >
 > "Metaphors torn, wit turned to ash, your touch a deadly blight,
 > Upon those stars of lyric grace, you cast a veil of night!